 An officer must present sworn evidence to a judge that a crime has occurred and that the police have probable cause to believe that the crime was committed by the person they want to arrest.
-If the judge agrees, a warrant will be issued.
+If the judge agrees, he or she will issue a warrant.
 The police are then entitled to seize the person.